-FSANZ has undertaken an assessment of the food technology aspects, safety, nutritional impact and beneficial health effects of the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to IFP.
+FSANZ has undertaken an assessment of the food technology aspects, safety, nutritional impact and beneficial health effects of the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to infant formula products.

 Information reviewed in the food technology assessment demonstrates 2'-FL/DFL, LNT, 6'-SL and 3'-SL are chemically and structurally identical to the naturally occurring forms of these substances in human milk.
-The substances were shown to be stable in IFP with an adequate shelf-life.
+The substances were shown to be stable in infant formula products with an adequate shelf-life.
 Multi-batch analyses showed the oligosaccharides can be consistently produced to meet their proposed specifications.